Robo3D/User-Manuals/docs/source/C2/operation/index.rst

 The color touch screen display on the front of your Robo C2 is the main access point for setting up, controlling, and reviewing all components of your 3d printer.
 You can navigate through the menus by touch or a stylus.

 Files
-   -Here you are able to navigate through your files, whether they are on a usb thumb drive or on the local hard drive internally.
+   -Here you are able to navigate through your files, whether they are on a USB thumb drive or on the local hard drive internally.

 Printer
    -The print screen is the default screen when printing.
-This will show you file printing, extruder tempersture, a progress indicator, and pause and cancel buttons while in use.
+This will show you file printing, extruder temperature, a progress indicator, and pause and cancel buttons while in use.

 Utilities
    -The Utilities menu offers a variety of options including: motor control, temperature control, z-offset wizard, network settings, and a way to update your printer